devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 class Api implements Repository<Wisdom> {
   ///Advice SLip API Query that requests all (~213) Text Entries from the API.
   ///We fetch all entries ad once and cash them locally to minimize network traffic.
-  ///The Advice Slip API also does not provide the option to request a selected amount of entries.
+  ///The Advice Slip API also does not provide the option to request a
+  ///selected amount of entries.
   ///That's why I think this is the best approach.

   ///Delivers all entries of the AdviceSlip API